Blind Date (British game show): Cancellation

 The series ended in 2003 when, during a special one-off live episode on 4 January 2003, Black announced she was quitting the show.
 The production crew had not been told.
 A change in the show's format was one of the factors in her decision to leave the show, which had become more like work than fun and wanted to leave before it became a "chore".
 Production was halted after the series ended; while a number of high profile names were reported to be in line as potential replacements for Black.
 Those more prominently named in the press included Goddard, Dale Winton, Paul O'Grady, Claire Sweeney, Cat Deeley and Davina McCall who was said to have already ruled herself out.
+Ant and Dec, Brian Dowling, Graham Norton, Jerry Springer, Les Dennis, Lisa Riley and Tara Palmer-Tomkinson were also initially named as possible options.
 Despite producers insisting that the show would continue with a new presenter, in June it was reportedly cancelled after ITV had been refused permission to make changes to the format by Columbia, the US company which owned Blind Date at the time.

 However, ITV briefly aired a similar replacement show in 2004 hosted by McCall, called Love on a Saturday Night, and from 2010 to 2019, Take Me Out, hosted by Paddy McGuinness.